-Summit finds those with the hearts and the resources to give more, and to give again.
-We help them fulfill the giving on their hearts, through The Salvation Army, so they may bless many others, and be greatly blessed in return.
+Summit finds those with the hearts and the financial resources to give more, and to give again.
+We help them fulfill the giving in their hearts, through The Salvation Army, so they may bless many others, and be greatly blessed in return.

 Research is for insight, not just hindsight.

-While some firms use analytics at the end of a campaign to find out where a program went wrong, Summit Marketing employs analysis from the beginning to get it right.
-Analysis provides us the insights to develop your most effective message, identify optimal channels, and invest your resources carefully, focusing on the donors whose giving can lend the greatest support to The Salvation Army.
+While some firms use analytics primarily at the end of a campaign, Summit Marketing employs analysis from the very beginning to get it right.
+Analysis provides us the insights to select the best mix, develop effective messages, identify optimal channels, and invest your resources carefully, focusing on the prospects whose giving can lend the greatest support to The Salvation Army.